sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 What would happen if we used the same call as previously in the [getting started tutorial](./1_getting_started.md) ?

-Let's not forget that `inputs` generated from the tokenizer is a Python object  [`BatchEncoding`](https://github.com/huggingface/transformers/blob/a1ad9197c5756858e9014a0e01fe5fb1791efdf2/src/transformers/tokenization_utils_base.py#L192).
+Let's not forget that `inputs` generated from the tokenizer are put in a Python object  [`BatchEncoding`](https://github.com/huggingface/transformers/blob/a1ad9197c5756858e9014a0e01fe5fb1791efdf2/src/transformers/tokenization_utils_base.py#L192).
 It contains the tensors that we will use in the `forward` pass of this network in the following attributes:
 `input_ids`, `attention_mask`, `token_type_ids`.
-So we need to add those in `args` and `input_names` of export API.
+So we need to add those attributes in  `args` and refer to them in `input_names` of export API.

 Let's try together: